Best Inflatable Kayaks of 2025

 No matter how you roll it up, this boat will still be a bit large, at 15” and 52 pounds.
 While it does come as a tandem, it can be converted into a solo kayak, giving you more room to carry things on camping or river trips.
 For what you get, its price tag makes it relatively affordable among the inflatable kayaks we considered.

-Outdoor Gear Lab loved this vessel for its handling, comfort, and durability.
-It seemingly lacked in the portability department, mostly due to weight and inability to roll up as small as other inflatable kayaks.
+This boat has excellent handling, comfort, and durability.
+IHowever, it lacked in the portability department, mostly due to weight and inability to roll up as small as other inflatable kayaks.

 Compare prices of the Advanced Elements Advancedframe Convertible